Moving SYSVOL Files

 The System Volume (SYSVOL) contains a shared copy of the domain's public files.
 It includes a copy of the domain's Group Policy settings and the domain's user logon scripts.
 The files in SYSVOL should be identical on every domain controller in the domain.
 The files in SYSVOL are usually stored at C:\Windows\SYSVOL.

-The File Replication Service (FRS) replicates the contents of SYSVOL to all of the domain controllers in the domain.
-Its purpose is to to ensure that the files in SYSVOL are always identical.
+The Distributed File System Replication Service (DFSR) replicates the contents of SYSVOL to all of the domain controllers in the domain.
+Its purpose is to ensure that the files in SYSVOL are always identical.

 How to Respond